 Chalet Les Brames sleeps 14 people and is perfectly positioned in one of Méribel’s most sought after locations.
 Impressive mountain views, sumptuous facilities and stand-out service; it is one of Méribel’s finest ski chalets.
 Chalet Les Brames joins Chalet Valentine which is perched in the exclusive Belvédère neighbourhood.
 A spacious and sumptuous alpine retreat, complete with outdoor hot tub, sauna, hammam, and fire pit, this chalet leaves you wanting nothing more.

-Our luxury properties are offered on a catered or self-catered basis.
+Bramble Ski’s luxury ski chalets in Méribel are offered on a catered or self-catered basis.
 Our professional, experienced staff will take care of your every need, allowing you to get the most of your ski holiday.

 Sitting at 1,450m in the beautiful Les Allues Valley, the charming ski village of Méribel occupies one of the most enviable positions in the Alps.
 Perched in the middle of the Trois Vallées, one of the world’s largest ski areas, Méribel provides endless opportunities for even the most discerning skier.

-Skiers have access to over 600km of pistes and a network of over 160 lifts.
+Skiers have access to over 600km of pistes and a network of over 160 lifts from the doorstep of their luxury chalet in Méribel.
 With runs varying in distance from 1,450m to 3,200m, there are a plethora of choices for skiers of all abilities as well as ample off-piste options.